Dimensions, custom properties, and tags in Splunk Observability Cloud π

 You can have up to 50 tags per custom property.

-Each type of metadata has its own function in Observability Cloud.
+Each type of metadata has its own function in Splunk Observability Cloud.
 The following sections discuss several considerations to help you choose the most appropriate type of metadata for your metrics.

-Dimensions versus custom properties π
+Use dimensions or custom properties π

 Note